austencollins/great-films/README.md

 # Greatest Films

 You don't realize it, but all you want is a satisfying emotional experience.
 These movies will get you there.
-Genre, culture and other details will differ, but sit tight.
+Genre, culture and other details will vary, but sit tight.
 These movies will move you.

 ####The Hunt (Original Title: "The Hunt") - 2013